 Students could earn up to 4 C grades unit equivalence in Senior school when they complete 220+hours of work placement and have evidence of this appropriately recorded in their logbooks and skills journals.

 YEAR 7, 8 & 9 students are encouraged to plan their work experience in conjunction with Training Pathways staff and work experience processes.

 School based apprenticeships and traineeships are paid employment based training programs for full time school students 15 year of age and over.
 Under these arrangements, the student is both a full time student and part time employee with the same employment and training privileges and responsibilities as other apprentices and trainees.

 Halls Head College keeps up to date with a range of university information and activities promoting course information, pathways and entry requirements.

-This program TLC110: Learning for Tomorrow is a WACE accredited unit that offers aspiring Year 12 students, who will not generate an ATAR, an alternative pathway into Murdoch University.
+Murdoch University TLC110: Learning for Tomorrow program.
+This program is a WACE accredited unit that offers aspiring Year 12 students, who will not generate an ATAR, an alternative pathway into Murdoch University.

 Applications must be approved by the school and supported by the students’ parent/guardian.

 - Receive a recommendation from the school and from TLC110 staff;